mapsme/api-ios/README.md

-## MapsWithMe iOS API: Getting Started
+## MAPS.ME iOS API: Getting Started

 ### Introduction

-MapsWithMe offline maps API for iOS (hereinafter referred to as *API*) provides an interface for other applications to perform the following tasks:
+MAPS.ME (MapsWithMe) offline maps API for iOS (hereinafter referred to as *API*) provides an interface for other applications to perform the following tasks:

 For API version 1 (supported by MapsWithMe 2.4+)
 * Open [MapsWithMe Application][linkMwm]